PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - `assemble-hosts` generates a temporary hosts file (which is used by a symlink at `/etc/hosts`) from drop-in snippets at `/etc/hosts-templates.d`.

+The standard PlanktoScope OS also adds the following systemd services for reporting information about the system for easy access:

+- `report-mac-addresses`: generates a temporary file at `/run/mac-addresses.yml` which enumerates the system's network interfaces and their respective MAC addresses

+### Machine naming

+### Firewall

+### App integration

-The standard PlanktoScope OS also adds the following common services for integrating network APIs provided by various programs, and to facilitate communication among programs running on the PlanktoScope OS:
+The standard PlanktoScope OS adds the following common services for integrating network APIs provided by various programs, and to facilitate communication among programs running on the PlanktoScope OS:

-- [Mosquito](https://mosquitto.org/): a server which acts as an MQTT broker.
+- [Mosquitto](https://mosquitto.org/): a server which acts as an MQTT broker.
 This is used by the PlanktoScope hardware controller and segmenter (described below) to receive commands and broadcast notifications.
 This is also used by the PlanktoScope's Node-RED dashboard (described below) to send commands and receive notifications.

 - [Caddy](https://caddyserver.com/) with the [caddy-docker-proxy plugin](https://github.com/lucaslorentz/caddy-docker-proxy): an HTTP server which acts as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to route all HTTP requests on port 80 from HTTP clients (e.g. web browsers) to the appropriate HTTP servers (e.g. the Node-RED server, Prometheus, and the PlanktoScope hardware controller's HTTP-MJPEG camera preview stream) running on the PlanktoScope.

-The standard PlanktoScope OS also adds the following systemd services for reporting information about the system for easy access:

-- `report-mac-addresses`: generates a temporary file at `/run/mac-addresses.yml` which enumerates the system's network interfaces and their respective MAC addresses

 ## Filesystem

+The PlanktoScope OS's filesystem makes some changes from the default Debian/Raspberry Pi OS filesystem structure to make the OS easier to upgrade cleanly with customizations.

+### Overlays

-The PlanktoScope OS's filesystem makes some changes from the default Debian/Raspberry Pi OS filesystem structure so that various sets of files in `/etc` and `/usr` can be atomically upgraded/downgraded/replaced together (using Forklift) while still being directly customizable by the system administrator.
+ The biggest change is that the PlanktoScope OS splits the filesystem up into layers combined with the Linux kernel's [overlay-filesystem](https://docs.kernel.org/filesystems/overlayfs.html) functionality, so that various sets of files in `/etc` and `/usr` can be atomically upgraded/downgraded/replaced together (using Forklift) while still being directly customizable by the system administrator.
 Specifically, a number of systemd services in the PlanktoScope OS run during early boot to:

 - Make a read-only mount (via the `overlay-sysroot` systemd service) of the initial root filesystem, at `/sysroot` (this layout is loosely inspired by [OSTree's filesystem layout](https://ostreedev.github.io/ostree/adapting-existing/)).

 - Make a read-only mount of the next Forklift pallet to be applied (via the `bindro-run-forklift-stages-current.service`) from a subdirectory within `/var/lib/forklift/stages` to `/run/forklift/stages/current`.

 - Remount `/usr` (via the `overlay-usr` systemd service) as a writable overlay with a Forklift-managed intermediate layer (in a subdirectory within `/var/lib/forklift/stages` which can also be accessed at `/run/forklift/stages/current/exports/overlays/usr`) and `/sysroot/usr` as a base layer; any changes made by the system administrator to files in `/usr` will be transparently stored by the overlay in `/var/lib/overlays/overrides/usr`.
-This allows Forklift to provide extra files in `/usr` in an atomic way, while overrides made by the system administrator are stored separately.
+This allows Forklift to provide extra files in `/usr` in an atomic way (for atomic upgrades), while overrides made by the system administrator are stored separately.
+This restructuring of `/usr` also enables factory resetting of the OS even if more packages have been installed using APT, e.g. as discussed in the software reset/upgrade operation guide's [discussion of `apt`/`apt-get`](../../../operation/software-upgrades.md#avoid-touching-aptapt-get).

 - Remount `/etc` (via the `overlay-etc` systemd service) as a writable overlay with a Forklift-managed intermediate layer (in a subdirectory within `/var/lib/forklift/stages` which can also be accessed at `/run/forklift/stages/current/exports/overlays/etc`) and `/sysroot/etc` as a base layer; any changes made by the system administrator to files in `/etc` will be transparently stored by the overlay in `/var/lib/overlays/overrides/etc`.
-This allows Forklift to provide extra files in `/etc` in an atomic way, while overrides made by the system administrator are stored separately.
+This allows Forklift to provide extra files in `/etc` in an atomic way (for atomic upgrades), while overrides made by the system administrator are stored separately.
+This restructuring of `/etc` also enables factory resetting of the OS even if the user has manually edited any files in `/etc`, e.g. as discussed in the software reset/upgrade operation guide for [resetting the OS](../../../operation/software-upgrades.md#reset-the-planktoscope-os).

 - Make a writable mount of `/var/lib/forklift/stages` to `/home/pi/.local/share/forklift/stages` (via the `bind-.local-share-forklift-stages@home-pi` systemd service) so that, when the `pi` user runs `forklift` commands like `forklift pallet switch`, those commands will update `/var/lib/forklift/stages` - and without requiring the use of `sudo`.